Julia WilliamsClinical Associate Professor

 B.A., Education, Mercyhurst University, 1979

-Dr. Julia Ann Williams is the Director of the Leading Teacher PreK-4 program.
+Dr. Julia Ann Williams is a clinical associate professor, and she teaches in the Leading Teacher PreK-4 program.
 She has over 30 years of experience working with children, teachers and families.
 Her particular areas of expertise are: child development, early language and literacy development, curriculum and instruction for young children, spirituality and young children, teacher/family and community partnerships and urban education

 Williams, J., Mautino, R. Levitt, K. (2012 under review).
 Connecting Literacy through Stories and Science NAEYC (National Association for the Education of Young Children).

 Williams, J. & Mautino, R. (2012).
 Creating Success for Early Childhood Professionals Through Literacy.
 American Educational Research Association Convention (AERA Special Session) , Vancouver, Canada

 Williams, J.,(2012) Early Literacy and Language Activities for classroom Teachers ,Barbara A. Sizemore Scholars Program for Research in Urban Education at Duquesne University , Heinz Endowments

 Williams, J. (2011).
 The Impact of Teacher Consultation on Preschool Early Literacy Skills.
 NBCDI National Black Child Development Institute, Nashville, Tennessee.